HubRise/website/content/apps/woocommerce/en/troubleshooting.md

 Here is how to correct this:

-1. Reset the WooCommerce Bridge configuration.
-To find out how, see [Reset the Configuration](/apps/woocommerce/configuration#reset).
+1. Reset the WooCommerce Bridge configuration, see [Reset the Configuration](/apps/woocommerce/configuration#reset) for instructions.
 1. Configure the bridge again from scratch.
 When you reach the first step of the configuration, enter the correct URL of your WooCommerce store, ensuring the URL matches exactly with your website (pay attention to whether your website uses `www` or not).
 1. Proceed with the configuration as described in [Connect to HubRise](/apps/woocommerce/connect-hubrise).